A GUIDE TO OUR SCHOOL

-Heath Farm School provides education for pupils of primary and secondary school age with a Post 16 provision that are identified as having a range of special educational needs.
-A high number of pupils attend the school because of their behaviour, emotional and social difficulties.
-All pupils who attend Heath Farm School have a Education, Health and Care Plan that sets out each child’s individual needs.
+Heath Farm School provides education for students of primary, secondary and Post 16 school age that are identified as having a range of special educational needs.
+A high number of students attend the school because of their social, emotional and behaviour difficulties.
+All students who attend Heath Farm School have an Education, Health and Care Plan that sets out each child’s individual needs.
 These plans outline the support we must make in order to meet each child’s needs.

-In addition to this the school undertakes a broad range of formal and informal assessments to enable us to constantly review the needs of our pupils and respond accordingly.
+In addition to this, the school undertakes a broad range of formal and informal assessments to enable us to constantly review the needs of our students and respond accordingly.
 We have excellent systems in place to discuss and share progress with parents and carers and this allows any issues to be discussed promptly and, where necessary, change support or plans within the school.

 How will the school staff support my young person?

-Class sizes are small in comparison to mainstream schools with a maximum of eight pupils who are supported by a tutor team of a teacher and a learning support assistant, also in lessons each class is allocated a teacher, a teaching assistant and a varying number of learning support assistants.
+Class sizes are small in comparison to mainstream schools with a maximum of eight students who are supported by a tutor team of a teacher, a teaching assistant and a varying number of learning support assistants.
 This allows for a high level of support for learning within the classroom.
 The tutor team is responsible for each child’s individual learning plan; personal learning and behaviour targets are set and reviewed regularly throughout the year.
-A member of the tutor team will contact parents and carers on a daily basis.
+A member of the tutor team will contact parents and carers on a regular basis.

-Staff formally assess pupil progress ongoing throughout the term and Individual Education Plans are updated termly, three times a year.
-If required, and in consultation with the school’s senior leadership team, arrangements are made for additional support or other methods to help pupils overcome their barriers to learning.
-The school’s proprietor, Acorn Care & Education, is actively involved in the life of the school and receives reports on all aspects of pupil progress and whole school performance through the governance cycle.
+Staff formally assess student progress ongoing throughout the term and Individual Education Plans are updated termly, three times a year.
+If required, and in consultation with the school’s senior leadership team, arrangements are made for additional support or other methods to help students overcome their barriers to learning.
+The school’s proprietor, Acorn Education and Care, is actively involved in the life of the school and receives reports on all aspects of student progress and whole school performance through the governance cycle.